MOZI-AI/moses-service/README.md

     This will output a link where you can poll the status and download the result files once the analysis is finished.

    NOTE: You can find a sample `options.yaml` file in the ``tests/data`` directory of the project

+#### Calling the Service

+You can find details on how to call the service on the github page [here](habush.github.io/moses-service/users_guide/moses-service.html)